ga4gh/va-spec/docs/source/introduction.rst

 VA Standards Development and Adoption
 #####################################
-The Modeling Framework described above provides **many options for engaging with the VA-Specification**, as some users will want to **adopt established standard profiles out-of-the-box**, others may want to **extend or refine an existing standard profile** for their use case, while others may want to **develop profiles for entirely new types of Statements**.
-The `Quick Start Guide <https://va-ga4gh.readthedocs.io/en/latest/quick-start.html>`_ provides more information on these modes of use, and a decision tree to help adopters identify their best entry point into the VA Framework.
+The Modeling Framework described above provides **many modes for engaging with the VA-Specification**, as some users will want to **adopt established standard profiles out-of-the-box**, others may want to **extend or refine an existing standard profile** for their use case, while others may want to **develop profiles for entirely new types of Statements**.
+The `Quick Start Guide <https://va-ga4gh.readthedocs.io/en/latest/quick-start.html>`_ provides more information on these **modes of use**, and a **decision tree** to help adopters identify their best entry point into the VA Framework.

-The series of figures below provides a high level overview of the general processes through which VA models are generated, from the creation and evolution of the foundational Core-IM, to derivation of Statement-specific profiles, to the maturation of these profiles into shared standards, and the adoption or refinement of these standards by implementers.
+The series of figures below provides a high-level overview of the **processes through which VA Profiles are created and matured into standards**, starting from the initial definition of the Core-IM.
 We use development of a **Variant Pathogenicity Statement** profile as an example, but the process described applied generally to any Standard Profile development task.

 **Figure 1**: Seeding the Initial Core Information Model

-**Figure 2**: Building Profiles on the Core-IM
-Initial version of the Core-IM represents a subset of SEPIO model, selected based on requirements from an initial set of Statement and Statement models for active driver project implementations .
+**Figure 2**: Deriving Statement Profiles from the Core-IM Initial version of the Core-IM represents a subset of SEPIO model, selected based on requirements from an initial set of Statement and Statement models for active driver project implementations .